 (b) a medical practitioner;

-(c) such other person as the Board considers appropriate.
+(c) a lawyer.

-(4) Each member of the impairment review committee is to be a natural person.
+(4) Each member of the impairment review committee must be a natural person.

-(5) The impairment review committee may include people who are not members of the Board but must include at least one member of the Board.
+(5) The impairment review committee may include people who are not members of the Board but must include at least 1 member of the Board.

-(6) The Board is to appoint a member of the impairment review committee to be the committee’s chairperson.
+(6) The Board must appoint a member of the impairment review committee to be the committee’s chairperson.

-(7) The impairment review committee is to submit an annual report to the Board as soon as is practicable after 30 June in each year in respect of the functions performed by the committee during the year that ended on that day.
+(7) The impairment review committee must submit an annual report to the Board as soon as is practicable after 30 June in each year in respect of the functions performed by the committee during the year that ended on that day.

-(8) A notice, order or appointment authorised by this Act to be given or made by the impairment review committee is taken to have been given or made by the committee if it is signed on behalf of the committee —
+(8) A notice, direction, order, appointment or other document authorised by this Act to be given or made by the impairment review committee is taken to have been given or made by the committee if it is signed on behalf of the committee —

 (a) by the chairperson of the committee; or

-(b) by some other person authorised by the committee to sign the notice, order or appointment.
+(b) by some other person authorised by the committee to sign the notice, direction, order, appointment or other document.

 (9) The impairment review committee may determine its own procedures but they must be consistent with the terms of any delegation under which the committee is acting.

+[Section 50 amended: No. 3 of 2023 s.
+37, 87 and 89.]

-Division 3 — Complaints about teachers
+Division 3 — Complaints, assessments and investigations

+[Heading inserted: No. 3 of 2023 s.
+38.]

 51. Making a complaint

-(1) A complaint may be made to the Board about the conduct of —
+(1) A complaint may be made to the Board about a disciplinary matter that occurred or allegedly occurred in relation to —

 (a) a registered teacher; or

-(b) a person who was a registered teacher at the time that the matter the subject of the complaint occurred or allegedly occurred.
+(b) a formerly registered teacher who held registration at the time that the matter the subject of the complaint occurred or allegedly occurred.

-(2) A complaint should be made in writing, but the Board may formulate in writing any oral complaint received.
+(2) A complaint may be made to the Board about an impairment matter that exists or allegedly exists in relation to a registered teacher.

+[Section 51 inserted: No. 3 of 2023 s.
+39.]

+51A.
+Complaints formulated by Board

+(1) The Board may formulate a complaint based on any of the information referred to in subsection (3) about a disciplinary matter that occurred or allegedly occurred in relation to —

+(a) a registered teacher; or

+(b) a formerly registered teacher who held registration at the time that the matter the subject of the complaint occurred or allegedly occurred.

+(2) The Board may formulate a complaint based on any of the information referred to in subsection (3) about an impairment matter that exists or allegedly exists in relation to a registered teacher.

-(3) A complaint may be made by the Board formulating a complaint based on —
+(3) The Board may base a complaint on any of the following —

-(a) a notification about a person under Part 4 Division 1; or
+(a) a notice about a person under Part 4 Division 1;

-(b) a criminal record check in respect of a person; or
+(b) a criminal history check;

-(c) any other information received by the Board.
+(c) any other information received by the Board, including information from any assessment or investigation;

+(d) if the Board decides to reformulate a public complaint — the public complaint.

+(4) A complaint based on information referred to in subsection (3)(d) is taken not to be a public complaint when it is reformulated by the Board.

+[Section 51A inserted: No. 3 of 2023 s.
+39.]

+51B.
+Assessments and investigations

+(1) The Board may do any of the following it considers appropriate in relation to a complaint —

+(a) make an assessment;

+(b) undertake an investigation under section 48C.

+(2) The Board may reassess or reinvestigate a complaint at any time whether or not the Board has dealt with the complaint under this Part.

+[Section 51B inserted: No. 3 of 2023 s.
+39.]

-52. Teacher to be notified of complaint
+52. Teacher must be notified of complaint